adrian80z/CI-Milestone-2/README.md

 For the testing was used following tools:
 - **[Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)** - a set web authoring and debugging tools built into Google Chrome.
-- **[JSLint](https://jslint.com/)** - is a static code analysis tool used for checking if JavaScript source code complies with coding rules
+- **[JSLint](https://jslint.com/)** - a static code analysis tool used for checking if JavaScript source code complies with coding rules
 - **[CSS Validation](https://jigsaw.w3.org/css-validator/)** -service helps to check validity of Cascading Style Sheets (CSS).
 - **[Markup Validation](https://validator.w3.org/)** - helps check the validity of Web documents.